Colcannon Mash

 What’s the difference between Colcannon and Champ?

-There is a difference!
+These two side dishes get interchanged a lot, but there is a difference!
 Champ are mashed potatoes with green onions.
 Colcannon takes that and adds cabbage into the mix, too.
+Similar, but just different enough!

 What kind of potatoes should I use for Colcannon?